miles-1/SkillsGroup/python/lesson04/README.md

 encode = "qazxswedcvfrtgbnhyujmkiolp"
 ```

-6. You have two files.
-One is a dictionary, basically, and another is a paper you wrote late at night while you were dozing off.
-How can you make a program that will check which words in your paper are in the dictionary and which ones aren't?
-Here's the [dictionary](text_files/dictionary.txt) and your [late-night paper](text_files/ex4.txt).

 ## To Do Before Next Time

 > *To Do*: Complete the following project before next meeting.
 No submission necessary.